BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 It is equally misleading to portray technology as passive and controllable---essentially neutral and dependent only on what humans make of it.
 Such a humanist view is no longer tenable.
 It attributes to humans a control they do not in fact possess, and then expresses surprise when unintended consequences emerge.
 To cling to this myth of control is to open the door to conspiracy theories---something.[^15]

-[^13]: He saw Nietzsche, Hegel, and Heidegger in this category because they allowed no place for contingency in their narratives.
-Nietzsche's Europe, Hegel's Spirit, and Heidegger's Being cease to be accumulations of contingencies---products of chance encounters---and become something (too) grand.
+[^13]: For Rorty, what makes Nietzsche, the young Hegel, and Heidegger *ironists* is that they recognize the contingency of their own vocabularies.
+What makes them *theorists*---and, for Rorty, problematic ones---is that they nonetheless try to take "a large view of a large stretch of territory" (Rorty's gloss on *theoria*).
+The tension is internal: they know everything is contingent, yet still construct grand narratives (Nietzsche's *Übermensch*, Hegel's *Spirit*, Heidegger's *history of Being*) that keep sliding back into the metaphysical mode they reject.
+Derrida, for Rorty, comes closest to avoiding this slip.
 [^14]: Even the FBI recently introduced a new "threat category" called "Nihilistic Violent Extremists," apparently targeting those who "show no respect for genetic realities."
 [^15]: Heidegger himself should have known better than to indulge.

 ### Taking Heidegger Seriously?

 I can agree with Heidegger's description of the web of equipment and our place within it; also with his humbling insight that we have far less control than we believe, and that each new tool reconfigures the entire network of "in-order-to" relations.
 We inhabit a world shaped by technology---culturally, ecologically, epistemologically.
 Technical artifacts are part of our memory.
-This calls for ongoing reflection on the *essence of technology* and its danger, even if such an "essence" is nothing more than an author's invention that at least gives us a new vocabulary to see things differently.
+This calls for ongoing reflection on the *Wesen* of technology and its danger.
+Heidegger took the *Wesen* to be a genuine happening of Being, not a metaphor.
+Read through Rorty, we might say less: that the *Wesen* is a powerful redescription, an author's invention that gives us a new vocabulary to see things differently.
+Whichever reading one prefers, the vocabulary earns its keep by what it lets us see.

 Just like our language---another technology---technical artifacts not only support the functioning of society; they generate new worlds and make old ones disappear.
 They create self-reinforcing feedback loops.